It wasn't pertinent at the time, so it's lost now probably.

 They may not survive the bioweapon being unreleased and released in China.

-Six months from now, if there's any communist party people left alive, then maybe we can kick their ass.
+Six months from now, if there's any Communist Party people left alive, then maybe we can kick their ass.

 But it may not be pertinent, right?

-Vast quantities of bees, vast quantities of trucks hauling bees to get the the bees to the almond orchards.
+Vast quantities of bees, vast quantities of trucks hauling bees to get the bees to the almond orchards.

-It's not gonna happen.
+It's not going to happen.

-We won't have necessarily have the fuel.
+We won't necessarily have the fuel.

 We won't necessarily have the personnel, the humans, to do all of this work.